After reading this beautiful verse, I contemplated what meditation is and how it affects my mind. Then, during my recitation of Shri Guru Gita

 .
 I thought of the virtue of perseverance.
 Before my introduction to Siddha Yoga, I readily claimed that virtue.
 But it was in an ego-based way, as a willful pursuit of my goals.
 Now I understand perseverance to mean the kind of steady practice that opens me to grace and aligns me with Kundalini Shakti, which leads me unfailingly to the awareness of union.

-Thank you, Gurumayi, for the experience of oneness and for your guidance as we persevere in our sadhana
+I am grateful for the experience of oneness and for the Guru’s guidance as I persevere in my sadhana